Andrew Flintoff: Personal life

 Flintoff married Rachael Wools in March 2005 at Knightsbridge, London.
-He has four children.
+He has four children, including Rocky and Corey who are also cricketers.
 He has the names of his wife and children tattooed on his left shoulder.
 Flintoff is a supporter of Preston North End.
-In his 2005 autobiography, Being Freddie, Flintoff admitted he had little or no interest in football at the time and only visited the Etihad Stadium for the social atmosphere.
+In his 2005 autobiography, Being Freddie, Flintoff admitted he had little or no interest in football at the time and only visited the City of Manchester Stadium for the social atmosphere.

 Flintoff's father, Colin, and his brother, Chris, both played cricket, with Colin still playing for Whittingham Cricket Club near Preston.
-During his innings of 167 against the West Indies at Edgbaston in July 2004, one six off Jermaine Lawson was hit high into the Ryder Stand and was almost caught by his father, who fumbled the ball and dropped it.
+During Flintoff's innings of 167 against the West Indies at Edgbaston in July 2004, one six off Jermaine Lawson was hit high into the Ryder Stand and almost caught by his father, who fumbled the ball and dropped it.
 Colin Flintoff remarked "If I'd taken it he'd have been the first Test batsman to be caught out by his dad!"

+On 20 January 2006, Flintoff was awarded the Honorary Freedom of Preston, his home town, which is now a city.
+It is the highest award a Council can bestow on an individual.

 In 2011, Flintoff was awarded an Honorary Fellowship of Preston-based Myerscough College.
-Flintoff's cousins include John-Paul Flintoff, an author, broadcaster and journalist.
-"Flintoff Way" in Preston is named after John-Paul's grandparents, Tom and Alice.